When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 HMRC holds income and tax data

-Companies House holds corporate structure and filings
+Companies House holds corporate structures and filings

 HM Land Registry holds property ownership